 Clinical Medical Assistant Academy

-Our Clinical Medical Assistant program is intended for students who want to prepare for an exciting, challenging and rewarding career in healthcare.
-This program will train students to assist physicians by performing functions related to the clinical responsibilities of a medical office.
+The Clinical Medical Assistant Academy will train students to assist physicians by performing functions related to the clinical responsibilities of a medical office.
 Instruction includes among other things preparing patients for examination and treatment, routine laboratory procedures, diagnostic testing, technical aspects of phlebotomy and the cardiac life cycle.

 Medical assistants with a clinical background perform various clinical tasks including assisting with the administration of medications and with minor procedures, performing an EKG electrocardiogram, obtaining laboratory specimens for testing, educating patients, and other related tasks.
 Job opportunities are prevalent with physician’s offices, clinics, chiropractor’s offices, hospitals and outpatient facilities.

 Who Should Attend